vishnuuu15/Kidney_Stone_detection/README.md

 ## Training the Model
-The model is trained using the Fastai library with a ResNet34 architecture.
-The training process includes data augmentation and uses accuracy as the metric.
+The KidneyNet-V model is based on the MobileNetV2 architecture, optimized for lightweight and efficient performance.
+The training process involves data augmentation (rotation, flipping, zooming) to increase the model's robustness.
+The model was trained to maximize accuracy and its performance was evaluated using various metrics.
 The trained model is saved in the `Saved_Models/models` directory.

 ## Using the Model
-You can use the trained model to predict kidney stones in new images.
-The model takes an image file path as input, performs necessary data augmentation, and displays the prediction along with the input image.
+You can use the trained KidneyNet-V model to predict kidney stones in new CT images.
+The model takes an image file path as input, applies the necessary data preprocessing, and provides the prediction along with a visual output.

+To make predictions, run the model using the provided Streamlit-based web interface.
+The user can upload an image to receive a real-time prediction on whether kidney stones are present.

 ## Evaluation Metrics
 The model is evaluated using precision, recall, F1 score, and a confusion matrix.
 These metrics provide a comprehensive assessment of the model's performance on the test set.